helium/HIP/0032-split-dcs.md

 ![Current DC Split](./0032-split-dcs/Current_Split.jpg)

-Of course this picture doesn't even come close to describe the situation in densely populated areas where hotspots might have an effective coverage of 0, because hotspots with better latency are overlapping their entire coverage.
+Of course this picture doesn't even come close to describe the situation in densely populated areas where Hotspots might have an effective coverage of 0, because Hotspots with better latency are overlapping their entire coverage.
 This HIP doesn't aim to incentivise these densely populated areas, but solely aims at giving redudancy a reward that they are **due**.
 The density problem we are currently facing has to be resolved differently and this HIP assumes that this will happen.